TylerBarnes/mek/prd-schema-validation.md

 ### Data Mapping Between States

-When states have different input/output schemas, lifecycles can map data:
+When states have different input/output schemas, lifecycles can map data using the `prepare` function in `thenGoTo`:

 ```typescript
 const ProfileState = create.state({